Fujiwara-kyō: Fujiwara-kyō extent and layout

 In early research, Fujiwara-kyō was assumed to be located inside the Yamato Sanzan (Mount Miminashi to the north, Mount Unebi to the west, and Mount Amanokagu to the east), and was thought to be a rectangle of 12 rows and 8 blocks measuring 2.1 kilometers east-to-west and 3.2 kilometers north-to-south, with Fujiwara Palace located slightly north of the center.
-However, with the discovery of the east-west Kyōgoku-ōji street in the 1990s, the complete layout to be 5.3 kilometers (10ri) square, or at least 25 km2, surpassing both Heian-kyō (23 km2) and Heijō-kyō (24 km2), and encompassed the site of the old Asuka-kyō to the south.
+However, with the discovery of the east-west Kyōgoku-ōji street in the 1990s, the complete layout is now thought to be 5.3 square kilometers (10 ri), or at least 25 km^{2}, surpassing both Heian-kyō (23 km^{2}) and Heijō-kyō (24 km^{2}), and encompassed the site of the old Asuka-kyō to the south.

 A distinctive feature of the capital is that, unlike Heijo-kyō, and Heian-kyō, which were built in the Northern Court style with the palace and government offices in the north, Fujiwara Palace, which contained the Imperial Palace and government offices, was located almost in the center of the capital.
-It is believed that this was designed based on the ideal capital city construction described in the "Kaogongji" (Record of the Winter Palace) in Rites of Zhou (Records of the Zhou Dynasty), rather than imitating Chang'an, as a sign of Emperor Tenmu's rivalry with the Tang Dynasty.
-The grid pattern within an area of 5.3 kilometers east-to-west (20 grids) and 4.8 kilometers north-to-south (18 grids).
+It is believed that this was designed based on the ideal capital city construction described in the "Kaogongji" (Record of the Winter Palace) section of the Rites of Zhou (records of the Zhou dynasty), rather than imitating Chang'an, as a sign of Emperor Tenmu's rivalry with the Tang dynasty.

+The grid pattern reflected an area of 5.3 kilometers east-to-west (20 grids) and 4.8 kilometers north-to-south (18 grids).
 Suzaku-oji, the main street, ran north and south from Fujiwara Palace, dividing the city into east and west halves.
-The Fujiwara-kyō Suzaku-oji was not as wide as later Heijō-kyō and Heian-kyō, which were more than 70 meters wide, but was very narrow, just over 24 meters wide (between the centers of the gutters).
-There is a theory that Suzaku-oji and Rajomon on the south side of the Asuka River were not developed in the capital due to lack of archaeological evidence and the presence of a number of large Buddhist temples in that area.
+The Fujiwara-kyō Suzaku-oji was not as wide as later Heijō-kyō and Heian-kyō, which were more than 70 meters wide, but was instead very narrow at just over 24 meters wide (between the centers of the gutters).
+There is a theory that the Suzaku-oji and Rajōmon on the south side of the Asuka River were not developed in the capital due to lack of archaeological evidence and the presence of a number of large Buddhist temples in that area.

 It is clear that the city also existed to the north of the palace.
 The grid pattern is thought to have been omitted in the area that covers the Yamato Sanzan mountains, but the group of kofun burial mounds in the site was leveled, except for the mausoleums of Emperor Jimmu and Emperor Suizei.
 Fujiwara-kyō did not have any external defenses, and there were no walls or fortified gates surrounding the capital.